cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Due to technical limitations, there is no way to have all of the described below characteristics in one token.
 We do not think that having several tokens is a bad thing.
 In the future, there might be other tokens on top of the DAO or/and the protocol.
 Of course, if they are proven to help the economics and the agents of that economics.

 ### What are the names of your tokens and what does each one do?
 We have 2 tokens.
 CYB and THC (pronounced as TECH).
 CYB is the native token of the system and is used for security and bandwidth.
-THC is used as a governance token.
+THC is used as a governance token in our Ethereum DAO.

 ### How many tokens are there?
-1PCYB of tokens.
-And 700TTHC.
+1 PCYB of tokens (and growing).
+And 700 TTHC.
 That's a lot, we know.

 ### What are MCYB / GCYB / TCYB / PCYB?
-Those are representations of the amounts of CYB tokens in megabytes, gigabytes, terabytes, petabytes, etc. I.E. 1GCYB of tokens is 1 Giga (byte) CYB of tokens or 1 with 9 zeros, which equals to 1 billion. `1GCYB = 1000000000 CYB`
+Those are representations of the amounts of CYB tokens in mega, giga, tera, peta, etc. I.E. 1GCYB of tokens is 1 Giga CYB of tokens or 1 with 9 zeros, which equals to 1 billion. `1 GCYB = 1000000000 CYB`

 ### Why do you need so many tokens?
 We want to show the world that the digital age contains a lot of numbers.
 Much more than we can think of.
 Nature strives towards huge numbers.
 Grains of sand, neurons, stars in the sky, etc.